HariSekhon/Knowledge-Base/consul.md

 consul agent -data-dir /tmp/consul -node=agent-two -bind=172.20.20.11 -config-dir /etc/consul.d
 ```

-at this point we have 2 single node clusters:
+at this point we have 2 single node clusters.

 In another terminal: